KDE/digikam-doc/left_sidebar/albums_view.rst

 .. note::

     Each album is hosted in a collection root path registered in the database.
-If the permissions for the collection folder have changed or if the collection the collection folder is not accessible (for example due to the absence of removable media), then no new album can be created.
+If the permissions for the collection folder have changed or if the collection folder is not accessible (for example due to the absence of removable media), then no new album can be created.
 In this case, check the collection properties in :ref:`the digiKam setup dialog <collections_settings>`.

 .. important::